-With over 310 million users, Twitter is a great social media platform for you to use to grab the attention and build connections with ideal clients.
+With over 330 million users, Twitter is an ideal social media platform for you to use to build connections with ideal clients.
 But, because there are so many tweets that go out every minute, how can you ensure your posts will be seen?
 We’ve shared the 19 hashtags you should be using on Instagram, and now we have the 21 hashtags to use on Twitter to place your posts in front of potential clients!

 1. #Bride: Use this hashtag to attract brides looking for a wedding photographer, so they can see your work from past weddings.

 2. #Groom: This hashtag can help any searching grooms find posts related to a wedding photographer to give him an idea of what his images would look like.

 3. #HappilyEverAfter: Have a little bit of fun with your couple when you create a version just for them.
 You can use something along the lines of “HappyEverAfter’Client’sLastName'” to give them a unique hashtag to go along with the photos you post on Twitter.

 4. #Forever”Couple’sLastName”: You can use this hashtag to continue to personalize the experience and have people see your posts.
 This hashtag can be used in conjunction with the #HappilyEverAfter, which is something you should share with the couple to have their friends and family use when they upload their own images from the day.

 5. #”Couple’sUniqueHashtag”: At most weddings, the couple has created a unique hashtag that their friends and family can use when posting images on social media.
 Take note of this and use it on any of the images you share!
 This is a great way for your images to be seen by guests at the wedding, which could lead to more bookings for you!

 6. #Engagement: This hashtag can be useful for ideal clients who are in the beginning stages of wedding planning and are looking for a photographer.
 When you post engagement shoot photos on Twitter, use this hashtag to attract those potential clients.